EwilsonS/Evan_Wilson_JavaS1/README.md

-"List the two most common data transfer formats for web services." // JSON and xml "List the two main types of data stores that back web applications and web services." // Database and files "Describe a request-response protocol." // Client, server, db and back "Describe the three main parts of an HTTP request." // "Describe the two required HTTP request methods." // "Describe the four most common HTTP request methods used by web services." // GET, PUT, POST, DELETE "Describe the three main parts of an HTTP response." // response line, header, body
+"List the two most common data transfer formats for web services." // JSON and xml "List the two main types of data stores that back web applications and web services." // Database and files "Describe a request-response protocol." // Client, server, db and back "Describe the three main parts of an HTTP request." // request line, header, body "Describe the two required HTTP request methods." // "Describe the four most common HTTP request methods used by web services." // GET, PUT, POST, DELETE "Describe the three main parts of an HTTP response." // response line, header, body